-- (a) This solicitation sets forth the judiciary's known delivery requirements for data (as defined in Clause 6-60, Rights in Data General).
-Any data delivered under the resulting contract will be subject to Clause 6-60, Rights in Data General included in this contract.
+(a) This solicitation sets forth the judiciary's known delivery requirements for data (as defined in Clause 6-60, Rights in Data - General).
+Any data delivered under the resulting contract will be subject to Clause 6-60, Rights in Data - General included in this contract.
 Under Clause 6-60, a contractor may withhold from delivery data that qualify as limited rights data or restricted computer software, and deliver form, fit, and function data instead.
-Clause 6-60 also may be used with its Alternates I and/or II to obtain delivery of limited rights data or restricted rights notices, as appropriate. - (b) By completing the remainder of this paragraph, the offeror represents that it has reviewed the requirements for the delivery of technical data or computer software and states (offeror check appropriate block):
+Clause 6-60 also may be used with its Alternates I and/or II to obtain delivery of limited rights data or restricted computer software, marked with limited rights or restricted rights notices, as appropriate.

+By completing the remainder of this paragraph, the offeror represents that it has reviewed the requirements for the delivery of technical data or computer software

+- and states (offeror check appropriate block):